Amy Acton

-Amy Acton (née Stearns; born 1966) is a physician and researcher who is currently running for governor of Ohio.
-Acton previously served as the director of the Ohio Department of Health from 2019 to 2020.
-She led Ohio's COVID-19 pandemic response and accompanied Governor DeWine during his daily afternoon press conferences throughout the spring of 2020.
-Prior to and immediately after serving as director of the Ohio Department of Health, she worked at the Columbus Foundation.
-She left her position at the foundation upon announcing her candidacy for the 2026 Ohio gubernatorial election.
+Amy Leigh Acton (née Stearns, formerly Beech; born February 16, 1966) is an American physician and researcher who is the Democratic nominee for governor of Ohio.
+Born in Youngstown, Ohio, Acton served as the director of the Ohio Department of Health, in which capacity she led Ohio's COVID-19 pandemic response from 2019 to 2020.
+Before and immediately after serving as director of the Ohio Department of Health, she worked at the Columbus Foundation.
+She left the foundation upon announcing her candidacy in the 2026 Ohio gubernatorial election.

 Early life and education

-Amy Acton grew up in the north side of Youngstown, Ohio.
-Following her parents' divorce, Acton described experiencing neglect, abuse, and periods of homelessness.
-By 7th grade, she moved in with her father, found more stability, and at Liberty High School, she joined the National Honor Society.
+Amy Leigh Stearns grew up in the north side of Youngstown, Ohio.
+She has said that after her parents divorced, she experienced neglect, abuse, and periods of homelessness.
+By 7th grade, she moved in with her father, found more stability, and at Liberty High School, she was named to the National Honor Society.

-She earned her bachelor's at Youngstown State University, then paid her way through college and received her medical degree from Northeast Ohio Medical University in 1990.
+She earned her bachelor's degree at Youngstown State University after paying her way through college and received her medical degree from Northeast Ohio Medical University in 1990.
 She completed residencies in pediatrics and preventive medicine, earned a master's in public health from Ohio State University, and trained at Albert Einstein College of Medicine and Nationwide Children's Hospital.

 Career

-Acton taught at Ohio State University as an associate professor of practice in the area of public health.
-She worked at the Columbus Foundation as a grants manager.
-She was director of Project LOVE (Love Our kids, Vaccinate Early).
+Acton taught at Ohio State University as an associate professor of practice in public health.
+She worked at the Columbus Foundation as a grants manager and was director of Project LOVE (Love Our kids, Vaccinate Early).

-Acton was introduced to political organization when she volunteered for Barack Obama's presidential campaign.
-She created a local email group for her hometown of Bexley, Ohio called "Bexley, Yes We Can!" and publicized campaign events using Facebook.
+She was introduced to political organization when she volunteered for the Barack Obama 2008 presidential campaign.
+She created a local email group for Bexley, Ohio, called "Bexley, Yes We Can!" and publicized campaign events using Facebook.